remix-run/remix-website/data/posts/remix-and-the-edge.md

 ### Remix and NextGen “Edge”

-The next generation of “the edge”, like deno deploy, cloudflare workers, cloudflare K/V, etc., promise to combine static-content CDNs with dynamic-content servers, so you can deliver static assets and dynamic content requiring compute from the same network—think traditional SSR but distributed, as if an origin server and a CDN had a baby.
+The next generation of “The Edge” – technologies like [Deno deploy][deno-deploy]or [Cloudflare Workers][cloudflare-workers] — promise to combine static-content CDNs with dynamic-content servers, so you can deliver static assets and dynamic content requiring compute from the same network—think traditional SSR but distributed, as if an origin server and a CDN had a baby.

-“The edge” can either have the requested content, or do the compute required to get the requested content, so everything renders fast for all users all over the world.
+“The edge” can either have the requested content, or do the compute required to get the requested content and cache it, so everything renders fast for everyone all over the world.
 No more spinners!

 ![tk][img-edge]

-Combine this kind of computing network with Remix and now you can deliver any level of dynamicism you want, for any given page, spread out across a world-wide network of computing — all in service of a great user experience: personalized content and experiences, fast.
+Combine this kind of computing network with Remix and now you can deliver any level of dynamicism you want, for any given page, spread out across a world-wide network of computing — all in service of a great user experience: personalized content fast.

 ## And One More Thing…